david618/elasticsearch/rally/README.md

 Ran tests using geoname and nyc_taxis tracks from Rally.

-Tested using VM's and usding AKS.
+Tested using VM's and AKS.

-Tested using 1 and three Elasticsearch nodes.
+Tested using one and three Elasticsearch nodes.

 |Running On|geonames 1 node|geonames 3 nodes|nyc_taxis 1 node|nyx_taxis 3 nodes|
 |----------|---------------|----------------|----------------|-----------------|